HSX99/fourier-piano/README.md

 ## `load('train.mat')`
 ![](gifs/train.gif)
 Analysis of the Matlab built-in "train whistles" sound byte.
-We see that it is composed of an inverted D minor chord.
+We see that it is composed of an inverted D minor chord